• Skip to primary navigation

 • Spinach: If using regular spinach or desi palak then remove and discard the stems.
 The stems may make the sabzi a little off tasting.
 If using baby spinach then no worries, just chop them and use.

-• Potatoes: I prefer to use Yukon gold or red skin potatoes for this palak sabzi.
+• Potatoes: I prefer to use Yukon gold or red skin potatoes for sabzi or curry.

 • Onion: Red onion is traditionally used in Indian cooking to get good flavors.
 You can use yellow or white onion if that’s what you have on hand.